gracemann365/gracemann365/README.md

 ---
 ## 🤔 Who Is David Grace?

-### Hi, I’m David Grace from Bangalore— Im a Software Engineer , I strive to stay as stack- and domain-agnostic as possible, but I must confess I have a particular affinity for enterprise payment infrastructure and the broader BFSI domain.
-My true focus, however, always remains on core engineering principles that meet Fortune 500 and Linux Foundation standards.
+### Im a Software Engineer , I strive to stay as stack- and domain-agnostic , but I must confess I have a unintentional affinity for Enterprise Payment Infrastructure & BFSI
 ---

 ### 🏗️ How I Build ( Full Lifecycle Engineering ) ?